-If you are making major changes to your website, (such as adding a complex data table, video, Flash or a form), you also need to follow the manual assessment procedure.
-Before you can go live, you need to do a self-assessment of your website and send the summary to the SF State ATI team at email@example.com.
+If you are making major changes to your website, (such as updating most of the content, transferring content to Drupal), you will also need to follow the manual assessment procedure.
+Before you can go live, you need to perform a self-assessment of your website and send the summary to the ATI Support team at firstname.lastname@example.org.
 We will then assess your website and write you a report.

-The SF State ATI team offer a variety of training and help for making your website accessible such as an accessible web template, workshops and online training resources.
+The ATI Support Team offers a variety of training and help for making your website accessible such as workshops, one-on-one training and online training resources.

 Our website offers a selection of relevant websites to learn more about accessibility.
 You can find the resources on the right sidebar.
 Since there are debates about some checkpoints and how to make certain features accessible, it is important that you see the external links as additional information, but still keep in mind that you need to comply with the SF State Web Accessibility Standards.